 - USPS Change of Address Confirmation.

 If you have a current Illinois Driver’s License or state ID OR a Customer Code, you may purchase online.
-If you would like to have a Customer Code created for you to purchase passes online, please email copies of your photo ID and proof of address to firstname.lastname@example.org.
+If you would like to have a Customer Code created for you to purchase passes online, please bring in copies of your photo ID and proof of address in person or submit documents to our eform.

 A Customer Code is required to purchase Residential Zone Parking Permits.
 Customer Codes expire and must be renewed on an annual or semi-annual basis.

 The Residential Zone Parking Permit expires at the same time as the Vehicle Sticker on which its Zone Number is printed.

 The Office of the City Clerk reserves the right to deny sale of the zone parking permit if it is determined that the purchaser has attempted to violate the rules regulating the Chicago Residential Zone Parking Program.